navid-divan/Online-Support-Bubble/README.md

 # Online Support Bubble

-This is a proof-of-concept implementation of paper "_Online Support Bubble: a Privacy Preserving Support Group Mechanism_" with several interfaces for demonstration and records of time and space.
+This is a proof-of-concept implementation of paper "_Online Support Bubble: a Privacy Preserving Support Group Mechanism_".

 In this repository, we have provided three interfaces: [terminal-based](https://github.com/navid-divan/Online-Support-Bubble) in this current directory (where it can get run via `./run.sh`), [graphical user interface](https://github.com/navid-divan/Online-Support-Bubble/tree/main/GUI) via the web application (where it can run by opening the [index.html](https://github.com/navid-divan/Online-Support-Bubble/blob/main/GUI/index.html) in your browser), and the mobile phone [Android application](https://github.com/navid-divan/Online-Support-Bubble/tree/main/android) (where it can run by installing the [apk file](https://github.com/navid-divan/Online-Support-Bubble/blob/main/android/OnlineSupportBubble-debug.apk) on the phone).